pixeli99/dLLM-RL/README.md

 # python eval.py config=configs/dream_eval.yaml
 # python eval.py config=configs/llada_eval.yaml
 ```
-Use `sdar_eval.yaml` for TraDo and SDAR models' inference, `dream_eval.yaml` for Dream and Diffu-Coder, and `llada_eval.yaml` for LLaDA and MMaDA.
+Use `trado_eval.yaml` for TraDo models' inference, `sdar_eval.yaml` for SDAR, `dream_eval.yaml` for Dream and Diffu-Coder, and `llada_eval.yaml` for LLaDA and MMaDA.
 Instructions on how to set the configurations are provided in the corresponding configuration files.
 We support both general tasks and coding tasks (including automated execution of code) in evaluation.

 There are two main sampling methods you can choose: